rlg2161/friendsAPI/README.md

 3) ensuring that the 5 friend lists are correct
 4) ensuring that one friend-of-friend list is correct

-This test would take quite a bit longer to run than the unit test, but it gives you confidence that all the interface layers of your app (http <-> api; api <-> db) are working correctly.
+This test would take quite a bit longer to run than the unit test (though it would still be quick in human time), but it gives you confidence that all the interface layers of your app (http <-> api; api <-> db) are working correctly.

 ### Dockerfile